 - Wednesday: 9:00am - 5:00pm

 - Sunday: Closed

 headspace Elsternwick is operated by Alfred Health.
-All headspace centres are funded by the Australian Government Department of Health.
+All headspace services are funded by the Australian Government Department of Health and Aged Care.
 Administration of funding is carried out by the headspace centre’s local Primary Health Network, in this case, South Eastern Melbourne (South East Melbourne PHN).

 Mental health workers – which may include psychologists, psychiatrists, counsellors and other workers – that can help if you're just not feeling yourself.

 Workers either on site or linked to the centre who can assist you with any alcohol or other drug concern.